-- 1.14 Advertising and notification of forthcoming opportunities to be involved is essential.
+- 1.15 Advertising and notification of forthcoming opportunities to be involved is essential.
 The different methods to be employed for consultation and engagement opportunities are set out in the relevant parts of this document.
 The Council recognizes that consultees have differing interests, needs, experiences and varying skills for involvement, which could cause conflict and present barriers to effective engagement and consultation.
-Therefore the approaches used must be tailored to different audiences.
+Therefore, the approaches used must be tailored to different audiences.
+A Glossary of planning terms is provided as an appendix to this document.
 In line with the guidelines produced by the Royal Town Planning Institute (RTPI), the Council will work to identify, acknowledge and overcome barriers to consultation as part of our engagement processes.
-Barriers may include: - specific issues or topics; - a particular method of engagement employed, or - a particular document and how it relates to a particular group of the community.
+Barriers may include: - specific issues or topics;

+- a particular method of engagement employed, or - a particular document and how it relates to a particular group of the community.